Property: Modern philosophy

-David Hume (18th century)

-In contrast to the figures discussed in this section thus far David Hume lived a relatively quiet life that had settled down to a relatively stable social and political structure.
-He lived the life of a solitary writer until 1763 when, at 52 years of age, he went off to Paris to work at the British embassy.

-In contrast, one might think to his polemical works on religion and his empiricism-driven skeptical epistemology, Hume's views on law and property were quite conservative.
+David Hume's views on law and property were quite conservative.
 He did not believe in hypothetical contracts or the love of humanity in general and sought to ground politics upon actual human beings as one knows them.
 "In general," he wrote, "it may be affirmed that there is no such passion in the human mind, as the love of mankind, merely as such, independent of personal qualities, or services, or of relation to ourselves."
 Existing customs should not lightly be disregarded because they have come to be what they are due to human nature.
 With this endorsement of custom comes an endorsement of existing governments because he conceived of the two as complementary: "A regard for liberty, though a laudable passion, ought commonly to be subordinate to a reverence for established government."
 Therefore, Hume's view was that there are property rights because of and to the extent that the existing law, supported by social customs, secure them.
 He offered some practical home-spun advice on the general subject, though, as when he referred to avarice as "the spur of industry," and expressed concern about excessive levels of taxation, which "destroy industry, by engendering despair."

-Adam Smith

 "Civil government, so far as it is instituted for the security of property, is, in reality, instituted for the defense of the rich against the poor, or of those who have property against those who have none at all."